dionchaika/container/README.md

 $container->bind('SomeClass', 'SomeInterface');

 //
-// Or use an alias name of the interface:
+// or use an alias name of the interface:
 //
 $container->bind('logger', '\Psr\Log\LoggerInterface');